 The flats in our archipelago aren’t quite as extensive as the sounds and shallows of the Andros Islands in the Bahamas, yet the waterways and wetlands on our untouched Caicos Banks offer just as spectacular conditions.

-Bonefish of every size, permit, and the occasional tarpon are found in the Caicos Islands.
+Bonefish of every size, permit, and the occasional tarpon and snook are found in the Caicos Islands, as well as many barracuda, which can be very responsive and exciting to hook.

 Atlantic tarpon isn’t as quite as common as bonefish in the Turks and Caicos, yet there are definitely some monsters lurking out in the flats, with over 100 pound specimens having been caught throughout the Caicos Islands.
-The Turks and Caicos doesn’t have any rivers or streams, so all tarpon here has made a long ocean journey to get here.
+The Turks and Caicos doesn’t have any rivers or streams, so the tarpon here likely has made a long ocean journey to transit to get to the islands.

 Great barracuda is of course very common here.
-Redfish (red drum) and snook are not found in the Turks and Caicos.
+Redfish (red drum) is not found in the Turks and Caicos.

 One thing to keep in mind about bonefishing and flat fishing in the Caribbean is the wind.
 The breeze is typically blowing in the 15-22mph range (13-19kt).
 It’s best to keep this in mind when practicing your cast!